bmilde/ambientsearch/README.md

 # Keyphrase extraction

 The system extracts keyphrases from speech input.
-This mainly uses a precomuted DRUID list to find possible candidates.
+This mainly uses a precomputed [http://maggie.lt.informatik.tu-darmstadt.de/jobimtext/components/druid/](DRUID) list to find possible candidates.
 These candidates are then ranked using Word2vec and TF-IDF.

 Some examples of the keyphrase extraction:

 TODO

-# Installation instructions
+# Installation and running instructions

 Prerequisites: you need to index some documents using elastic search.
-We recommend to index the Simple English Wikipedia with [https://github.com/elastic/stream2es](stream2es)
+We recommend to index the Simple English Wikipedia with [https://github.com/elastic/stream2es](stream2es).
+Precompiled models are available for the Simple English Wikipedia, see [https://github.com/bmilde/ambientsearch/blob/master/python/data/download_druid.sh](this download script.)

-Clone this project and check out the detailed installation instructions in the INSTALL file.
+Clone this project and check out the detailed installation and running instructions in the INSTALL file.

+# Training your own model

+Coming very soon